bilgrami/pakguru/readme.md

 ## Demo Link

-* [pak guru] - pak.guru website is a multi-container django app hosted as an Azure.
+* [pak.guru] - pak.guru website is a multi-container django app hosted as an Azure.
 We also make heavy use of serverless lambdas to harvest web data and publish to the website.

 ----